 - 1/2 tsp. vanilla extract

-Preheat oven to 425°F. Line a baking sheet with parchment paper.
+Preheat oven to 450°F. Line a baking sheet with parchment paper.
 Set aside.

 In a bowl whisk together the flour, sugar, baking powder, and salt.
 Add the butter and toss with flour.
 Using a pastry cutter, 2 knives… or your fingers, cut in the butter until it resembles coarse crumbs.
-In a separate bowl, whisk together the egg and the 1/3 cup cream.
+In a separate bowl, whisk together the egg and the cream.
 Make a well in the center of the flour and pour the egg mixture into the hole.
 With a spatula mix the ingredients together just until moistened.
-Add additional cream, 1 tablespoon at a time, as needed to form a soft dough that is wet enough to be dropped from a spoon.
+You want the dough when squeezed to come together.
+Add additional cream as necessary, 1 tablespoon at a time, to form a soft dough that is wet enough to be dropped from a spoon or scoop.

-Using a large spoon, drop the shortcake dough onto the prepared baking sheet.
+Using a large spoon or scoop, drop the shortcake dough onto the prepared baking sheet.
 A spoonful about 2-3-inches wide should yield about 8 – 10 shortcakes, spaced 1 inch apart.
 Sprinkle with sparkling sugar if desired.
-Bake until the shortcakes are firm to the touch and golden-brown, 12-15 minutes.
+Bake until the shortcakes are firm to the touch and golden-brown, 10 to 12 minutes.

 While the biscuits are cooling on a rack, whip the cream.